needle-mirror/com.unity.entities/Documentation~/components-chunk-use.md

 # Use chunk components

 Chunk components use a different set of APIs to add, remove, get, and set them compared to other component types.
-For example, to add chunk components to an entity, you use [`EntityManager.AddComponentData`](xref:Unity.Entities.EntityManager.GetChunkComponentData*) instead of the regular [`EntityManager.AddComponent`](xref:Unity.Entities.EntityManager.AddComponent*).
+For example, to add chunk components to an entity, you use [`EntityManager.AddChunkComponentData`](xref:Unity.Entities.EntityManager.AddChunkComponentData*) instead of the regular [`EntityManager.AddComponent`](xref:Unity.Entities.EntityManager.AddComponent*).

 The following code sample shows how to add, set, and get a chunk component.
 It assumes a chunk component called `ExampleChunkComp` and a non-chunk component called `ExampleComponent` exists: